-Have you made any direct payments that did not go through the Attorney General’s child support registry?
-If so it is unlikely that those payments were taken into account in the Attorney General’s listings and is also not likely to be included in the enforcement suit filed by your ex-spouse.
+Have you made any direct payments that did not go through the Attorney General's child support registry?
+If so, it is unlikely that those payments were taken into account in the Attorney General's listings and are also not likely to be included in the enforcement suit filed by your ex-spouse.

-Be aware that if your Divorce Decree states that child support payments that have not gone through the child support registry are considered to be gifts then you will not have a leg to stand on in this regard.
+Be aware that if your Divorce Decree states that child support payments that have not gone through the child support registry are considered gifts, you will not have a leg to stand on in this regard.

-Your attorney will also be able to introduce evidence that is intended to help convince the judge to render punishments that are less severe than the ones being requested by your ex-spouse.
-For example, if you are able to show the judge that despite having lost a job or suffered an injury you still made at least partial payments of support each month as ordered then it’s possible for you to not be held in contempt of court.
-The reason is that in doing so your attorney has proven that you were not willfully or brazenly ignoring the rules of the court.
+Your attorney will also be able to introduce evidence intended to help convince the judge to render punishments that are less severe than the ones requested by your ex-spouse.
+For example, if you can show the judge that despite having lost a job or suffered an injury, you still made at least partial payments of support each month as ordered, then it's possible for you not to be held in contempt of court.
+The reason is that in doing so, your attorney has proven that you were not willfully or brazenly ignoring the rules of the court.

-On occasion, Respondents have been successful in showing that because he or she has made payments towards diapers, medical care, extracurricular activities and things of that nature the same sort of leniency should apply.
-This is a double-edged sword, however, as the ability to provide for things of this nature can lead a judge to believe that you largely had the ability to pay the actual child support as well.
+On occasion, Respondents have successfully shown that because they have made payments towards diapers, medical care, extracurricular activities, and things of that nature, the same sort of leniency should apply.
+This is a double-edged sword, however, as the ability to provide for something of this nature can lead a judge to believe that you essentially could pay the essential child support as well.

-At the conclusion of both cases in chief, the judge will consider all the evidence and make a ruling as well as a sentence (punishment).
+After both cases are in chief, the judge will consider all the evidence and decide a sentence (punishment).
 As the defendant, you can be found guilty and be sentenced to up to 180 days in jail per violation.

-On the other hand, you can be found not guilty by the judge.
-Regardless, the court will render separate sentences for each violation and those sentences will run at the same time if you are found guilty.
-Community Supervision is possible as a punishment instead of being sentenced to spend a period of time in jail.
+On the other hand, the judge cannot find you guilty.
+Regardless, the court will render separate sentences for each violation, and those sentences will run simultaneously if you are found guilty.
+Community Supervision is possible as a punishment instead of being sentenced to spend a period in jail.
 For instance, you and the other side may agree to this punishment before trial- although the judge would have to agree with the decision.

-Keep in mind that if your jail sentence is suspended- i.e. held up in order to allow you to pay your back child support- that you do not have to be supervised necessarily.
-Unless your circumstances warrant it your money could probably be better left to pay for the back child support rather than the community supervision fees.
+Keep in mind that if your jail sentence is suspended- i.e., held up to allow you to pay your back child support- you do not necessarily have to be supervised.
+Unless your circumstances warrant it, your money could probably be better left to pay for the back child support rather than the community supervision fees.
 The longest you could be placed under community supervision is ten years.

 Enforcement Hearings Overview

-This will be the final installment in our series of blog posts on Enforcement hearings.
+This will be the final installment in our blog posts on Enforcement hearings.
 What have we learned throughout our discussion on this subject?
-First and foremost when it comes to child support it is always best to follow your Final Decree of Divorce.
+First and foremost, when it comes to child support, it is always best to follow your Final Decree of Divorce.

-If you are the parent who is ordered to pay support go ahead and make your payments through the Child Support Registry as instructed.
-Even if your ex-spouse says it is ok to just pay him or her directly.
-This may be a kind gesture but if anything happens where payments become late or incomplete that kindness may disappear and you may find yourself in court facing an enforcement case.
+If you are the parent, who is ordered to pay support, go ahead and make your payments through the Child Support Registry as instructed.
+Even if your ex-spouse says, it is ok to pay them directly.
+This may be a kind gesture, but if anything happens where payments become late or incomplete, that kindness may disappear, and you may find yourself in court facing an enforcement case.

-If do get to a point where an enforcement case is in your future, take heart that you do not have to submit to exactly what the other side is alleging.
-Make sure to hire an attorney who has experience and an attention for detail in enforcement cases.
+I do get to a point where an enforcement case is in your future; take heart that you do not have to submit to precisely what the other side is alleging.
+Make sure to hire an attorney who has the experience and attention for detail in enforcement cases.

 Questions about enforcement cases?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC have experience in handling enforcement cases on behalf of clients.
-Whether you are interested in bringing an enforcement case against your ex-spouse or are needing an attorney to defend you in such a case, our attorneys stand ready to serve.
+The attorneys with the Law Office of Bryan Fagan, PLLC, have experience handling enforcement cases on behalf of clients.
+Whether you are interested in bringing an enforcement case against your ex-spouse or need an attorney to defend you in such a case, our attorneys stand ready to serve.

-For a free of charge consultation with one of our licensed family law attorneys please do not hesitate to contact us today.
-A free of charge consultation is only a phone call away and we are available to meet with you six days a week.
+For a free consultation with one of our licensed family law attorneys, please do not hesitate to contact us today.
+A free-of-charge consultation is only a phone call away, and we are available to meet with you six days a week.